Devon Metro: Initial proposals

-Initial proposals of the Devon Metro scheme were laid out as part of the Future of Transport in Exeter consultation, which took place in March and April 2010.
+Initial proposals of the Devon Metro scheme were laid out as part of the Future of Transport in Exeter consultation in March and April 2010.
 This set out short to medium term plans for new stations "related to areas of new development or existing employment sites in the city".
 New stations at Marsh Barton, Newcourt and Monkerton were explicitly mentioned.
-The proposal also included longer term goals such as a new station at Cullompton and increased train frequencies, however it also mentioned that increased train frequency would depend on the construction of new passing loops on single track lines.
+The proposal also included longer term goals such as a new station at Cullompton and increased train frequencies; however it also mentioned that increased train frequency would depend on the construction of new passing loops on single track lines.

 In the final report written at the conclusion of the consultation, 84% of respondents indicated support for the rail enhancements under the Devon Metro scheme, with only 5% expressing opposition.

 A further briefing was published in 2011 outlining the scheme in more detail, including an implementation plan for 2011-2026.
 In the short term they included: